-Shadow Treasurer; Shadow Minister for Finance; Energy
+Shadow Treasurer; Shadow Minister for Energy

 Member for Bateman

-Born and raised on a farm in Wagin, Dean was educated at Wagin Primary School and Wesley College and gained a Bachelor of Business, Economics and Financial Management from Curtin University and a Graduate Diploma in Applied Finance and Investments from the Securities Institute of Australia.
+Raised on a farm in Wagin, Dean was educated at Wagin Primary School and Wesley College and gained a Bachelor of Business, Economics and Financial Management from Curtin University and a Graduate Diploma in Applied Finance and Investments from the Securities Institute of Australia.

 A passion for politics runs in Dean’s family.
-His grandfather was a member of the Legislative Assembly of Western Australia for 27 years.
+His grandfather was a Member of the Legislative Assembly of Western Australia for 27 years.
 He was Deputy Premier in the David Brand government, Leader of the Country Party and knighted by Queen Elizabeth II.
-His father was elected in 1986 for the National Party of Western Australia, but sadly he fell ill and passed away 12 months later at the age of 49.
+His father was elected in 1986 for the National Party of Western Australia but sadly he fell ill and passed away 12 months later at the age of 49.